chaseruskin/orbit/docs/src/6_commands/2_launch.md

 commit will be created by Orbit to save the version change it makes to the Orbit.toml.
 To write a custom message for this commit, include the '--message \<message>' option.

+The '--next \<version>' option will go off of the previous version defined in the Orbit.toml manifest to determine the next increment.

 ## __OPTIONS__